square-computersetup/square-computersetup.github.io/_pages/end.md

 🏁 __You did it!__ You've finished setting up your new computer.

 If you're a new Square, take a minute to view some of the Go links in the navigation side-bar.
-If you have any questions or feedback about this setup guide, [please reach out](/help).
+If you have any questions [please reach out](/help).

+If you want to leave any feedback for this setup guide, please email us at newcomputer-feedback@square.com (from your Square email address)